-The candidates shall undertake the project work in the Fourth Semester either in the Department or in Industry, Institute or any other Organization and the project report shall be submitted at the end of the fourth semester.
+The candidates shall undertake the project work in the Fourth Semester either in the Department or Industry, Institute or any other Organisation, and the project report shall be submitted at the end of the fourth semester.
+Students have to earn 14 Credits in Project Work.

-In case the candidate undertakes the project work outside the Department, the teacher concerned within the Department shall be the Main guide and the teacher/scientist under whom the work is carried out will be the Co-guide.
+If the candidate undertakes the project work outside the Department, the teacher concerned within the Department shall be the Main guide and the teacher/scientist under whom the work is carried out will be the Co-guide.
 The candidate shall bring the attendance certificate from the place of project work carried out.

-HoD shall assign a project supervisor who intern shall monitor the project work of the student(s).
-A Project Assessing Committee (PAC) shall be constituted with HoD and two senior faculty members of the department.
-The dates for the reviews and the demonstration shall be announced by the PAC.
-The student shall make presentation on the progress and a demonstration of their project before the PAC in the presence of their supervisor on the scheduled dates.
+HoD shall assign a project supervisor whom the intern shall monitor the student's project work (s).
+A Project Assessing Committee (PAC) shall be constituted with HoD and two senior faculty members of the Department.
+The PAC shall announce the dates for the reviews and demonstration.
+The student shall make a presentation on the progress and demonstration of their project before the PAC in the presence of their supervisor on the scheduled dates.